LeeyaD/rb120/prep_interview.md

 * Naming those small parts (i.e. classes & objects) after real-world nouns and modeling them appropriate to the problem, lets programmers think at a higher level of abstraction when designing and helps them break down and solve problems that arise.

-### CLASSES AND OBJECTS (OOP2)
+### CLASSES AND OBJECTS
-Classes are like templates, they define our object's attributes & behaviors through the use of instance & class variables and instance & class methods.
-Objects are created from classes and contain the combination of attributes and behaviors outlined in the class definition.
+Classes define our object's attributes & behaviors like templates through the varied use of instance & class variables and instance & class methods.
+Objects are created from classes and contain a combination of data and methods.

-#### Implementation
+Here, our class `Dog` is defined with one attribute (a name) and one behavior (a method that gives us access to our attribute).
+We create a new `Dog` object by calling `#new` on class `Dog`.
+We pass #new an argument that will be passed to #initialize where it will be assigned the instance variable `@name`.

 ```ruby
 class Dog
   def initialize(name)